tramanh06/tramanh06.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Research Assistant working on NLP applications under Prof. [Jing Jiang](http://www.mysmu.edu/faculty/jingjiang/).
+I'm a Research Assistant working on NLP applications under Prof [Jing Jiang](http://www.mysmu.edu/faculty/jingjiang/).
-Previously during my undergraduate studies, I did research with Prof. [Ng Wee Keong](http://www.ntu.edu.sg/home/awkng/) on intersections of
+Previously during my undergraduate studies, I did research with Prof [Ng Wee Keong](http://www.ntu.edu.sg/home/awkng/) on intersections of
 Security, Cryptography and Data Mining.
 I graduated with First Class Honours in Computer Science and a Mathematics minor from Nanyang Technological University in 2016.
 <!-- After graduation, I spent 1.5 years as a software engineer in an investment bank, building ETL data pipeline systems,